 The True Experience Community Work Program began in 1981.
-It is a client centred program focusing on vocational training, skills development as well as employment, and is funded by the Ontario Ministry of Health and Long Term Care.
+It is a client-centered program focusing on vocational training, skills development as well as employment, and is funded in part by the Ontario Ministry of Health and Long Term Care.

 The Community Work Program provides vocational training skills development and employment through the following activities: